flutter/website/src/docs/index.md

 : Learn how to create layouts in Flutter, where everything is a widget.

+[Understanding constraints][]
+: Once you understand that "Constraints flow up.
+Sizes flow down.
+Parents set positions", then you are well on your way to understanding Flutter's layout model.

 [Adding interactivity to your Flutter app][]
 : Learn how to add a stateful widget to your app.